By: Author John Cunningham. Published: 2018/12/08 at 3:20 pm

 What Is A Fuel Solenoid?

-Hydro-locking the engine – cylinder fills with gas which stops the engine cranking
+- Hydro-locking the engine – cylinder fills with gas, which stops the engine from cranking

 Can I Fit a Valve?

-Tools needed are gloves, rags, knife or sharp pliers, cable ties or fuel line clamps.
+1 Tool – Tools needed are gloves, rags, knives or sharp pliers, cable ties, or fuel line clamps.